Lessons Resume on September 13! See details below!

 What happens at a typical class?

 We usually spend about 20 minutes reviewing the calls taught previously and then take a short break.
-We will then learn some new material and break around 8 pm for club announcements.
-After the announcements, we will usually do a short angel tip (a tip is a series of two dances, usually one spoken (or patter) dance and one singing dance) so students can see what a full Mainstream or Plus dance looks like.
+We will then learn some new material and break around 8:15 pm for club announcements.
+After the announcements, we may do a short angel tip (a tip is a series of two dances, usually one spoken (or patter) dance and one singing dance) so students can see what a full Mainstream or Plus dance looks like.

 We will finish by practicing both the new and old calls, developing familiarity and proficiency.
 This is a chance for students to ask for additional work on calls that they find particularly challenging.
 We finish promptly at 9.